 Like other electrical appliances, a TV needs a direct current to operate.
 However, the sockets have alternating currents.
 Thus, the TV uses a rectifier circuit to convert alternating current into direct current.

-TV Making High Pitched Noise and Won’t Turn On Fixes
+On TV Making High Pitched Noise and Won’t Turn On

 When your TV makes high-pitched noise and won’t turn on, it has a problem with the power supply or the capacitor.
 However, other reasons may cause high-pitched noise.
 For instance, the noise may come from the vibration of parts like the coil, choke, deflection yoke, Ferrite beads, or the horizontal flyback transformer.
 These parts produce noise after long exposure to fluctuating current and inevitable deflecting current.